safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ```

 These attestations factor into a user's `ActivityProfile`, and thus encourages
-adherence to protocol, as misbehaving Client implementations will get penalised
+adherence to protocol, as misbehaving Client implementations will get penalized
 and possibly even considered invalid — depending on the nature of the violation.

 ### Health Attestations